ProGuard

-ProGuard is an open source command-line tool that shrinks, optimizes and obfuscates Java code.
+ProGuard is an open source command-line tool which shrinks, optimizes and obfuscates Java code.
 It is able to optimize bytecode as well as detect and remove unused instructions.
 ProGuard is free software and is distributed under the GNU General Public License, version 2.

 ProGuard was distributed as part of the Android SDK and ran when building the application in release mode.